denbuzze/denbuzze.github.com/_posts/2012-09-21-fixing-security-preferences-in-os-x-mountain-lion.markdown

 [![OS X Mountain Lion Warning](/img/2012-09-21-osx-warning.png)](/img/2012-09-21-osx-warning.png)

-> “Application name” can’t be opened because it is from an unidentified developer.
+> “Application name” can't be opened because it is from an unidentified developer.
 Your security preferences allow installation of only apps from the Mac App Store and identified developers.

 ### 1) File fix